 The MUSC Player Development Pathway explains our club’s system and path from grassroots to our academy-style Premier team level.
 Our Team Structure Guidelines go into detail on leagues, tournaments, training and overall commitment expectations for our Travel and Premier team levels.
 The unique value and varied playing opportunities offered through our model attracts players of all levels from Middletown, Monmouth County and beyond.

-• Our Premier model is run similar to an academy program with full, year-long commitment and play at the highest levels.
+Our Premier model is run similar to an academy program with full, year-long commitment and play at the highest levels.
 Many of our Premier teams rival academy teams.

-TRAINING: 2-3x/week year-round
+TRAINING: 2x/week year-round (additional offered/optional)

 TOURNAMENTS: Multiple tournaments year-round

-COMMITMENT: Full commitment (soccer is primary sport)
+COMMITMENT EXPECTATION: Full (soccer is primary sport)

-• Our Travel model, representing the Blue, White and Gold teams, is run like a standard travel team model where play can vary from high-level to entry-level travel.
+Our Travel model, representing the Blue, White and Gold teams, is run like a standard travel team model where play can vary from high-level to entry-level travel.

-• Our Future Stars program introduces entry-level age groups (U6 & U7) to travel soccer concepts in a professional training environment.
+Our Future Stars program introduces entry-level age groups (U6 & U7) to travel soccer concepts in a professional training environment.
 We run seasonal programs which often serve as early talent identification and feeders into the travel program, which begins at U8.

 LEAGUE: Not applicable until U8